POTHYSTALIN/PIMS/ReadMe.txt

 Add one more menu for Task manager
 	- a special kind of events, as we don't need to do that within a specific date.

--- Need to change the login process to have DB check
-	-- Need to add one more column in logins table ( foreign key from Persons ).
 -- Need to change the events click to show the currently clicked day, instead of showing current day.
 -- Need to add signup page & add the ability for admin to make a newly registered user with more roles.